 Ah Paris, that romantic city of lights!
 And the Eiffel Tower, which is one of those iconic places people love to pop the question.

-And yet, you don’t see many foreigners hosting their wedding in France.
+And yet, you don’t see many foreigners having their wedding in France.
 That’s because it is simply much more complicated to get married here than in North America or other parts of the world.
 Getting married in France involves jumping through a few hoops.
 This guide covers the logistics and the paperwork required for a French Marriage.

 Table of Contents

 Legalities of getting married in France

 All legal weddings in France must be officiated by a public official.
 This is usually the mayor of the city, or his adjoint.
 This type of civil ceremony is the only legally binding marriage ceremony possible in France.

 Given that you need a public official, you can’t actually just roll up in a BMW to any old City Hall in France and ask to get married.
 This would be quite tempting since there are some Mairies (city halls) in France that are gorgeous 18th-century classical buildings, while others are modern little boxes.